New smart beacons open doors for the blind in Toronto neighbourhood

-The project installs and programs palm-d Apple iBeacons that use Bluetooth wireless signals to connect with nearby users' phones via an iPhone app called BlindSquare.
+The project installs and programs palm-sized Apple iBeacons that use Bluetooth wireless signals to connect with nearby users' phones via an iPhone app called BlindSquare.
 It provides directions to help them navigate through doors and vestibules, to service counters, washrooms, and other important parts of buildings such as stores and restaurants.

 Vaile says the beacons make it possible for customers like herself to find their way independently.

 "They don't need to ask somebody," she said.
 "It's allowing you to have some autonomy."

 The beacon technology has already been used in other cities around the world, most notably in Wellington, New Zealand.
 There, a project called "No Dark Doors" has already installed the beacons in 200 downtown shops , and plans to expand to the city's transit system and areas outside the city's central business district.

 The CNIB is hoping to similarly install 205 beacons by next February around its community hub near St. Clair subway station, said Kat Clarke, a spokeswoman for the CNIB.